 Just be aware of how fast you’re going when a curve is visible in front of you, so you can slow down as you need to.
 Practicing turns in low-traffic areas will make it easy to venture into traffic eventually.

 8. Brake Slowly and Early on an E-bike

-Be careful breaking as well, as breaking too suddenly while going downhill or going at a high speed can cause you to be thrown over the front of the handles or the bike to skid.
-Break earlier than you might think as well!
+Be careful braking as well, as braking too suddenly while going downhill or going at a high speed can cause you to be thrown over the front of the handles or the bike to skid.
+Brake earlier than you might think as well!

 9. Go Easy on the Throttle

 Some e-bikes will have a throttle, which is a tool that will allow you to accelerate without pedaling.
 This can be very useful if you are struggling to make it up a large hill, if you just need a break, or if you need to accelerate quickly to get out of the way of a car.